hashxim/hconMD/work_md/Obsidian/Companies/201702_CRISIL_AnalystPPT.md

 - Bank Loan Ratings
 - SMEs

-The domestic bond market provided a fifth of outstanding funding to India's corporate sector
+The domestic bond market provided a fifth of outstanding funding to India's corporate sector.

+Regulation to provide development of Indian corporate bond market.
+RBI helped in taking off pressure in 2016 by allowing large borrowers to access capital markets.
+SEBI enhanced standards for credit rating agencies to increase disclosures and transparenct.